PipedreamHQ/docs/docs/notebook/sources/README.md

 You can send data to any path on this host, with any query string parameters.
 You can access the full URL in `event` if you'd like to write code that interprets requests with different URLs differently.

-Common properties, like method, headers, URL and body, are exported to `event`.
+Common properties, like method, headers, URL and body, are exported to `steps.trigger.event` (Pipedream also provides the `event` object as an alias to `steps.trigger.event`).
 The entire event is exported as `steps.trigger.raw_event`.

 You can find all of the HTTP request metadata associated with your event in the `event` object.
 Some common properties, like method, headers, URL and body, are included as top-level keys.